rpotozky/rpotozky.github.io/index.md

 I'm currently working with the reconstruction of the core case markers of Proto-Nakh-Daghestanian, under the guidance of [Prof. Márcio Renato Guimarães, PhD.](http://lattes.cnpq.br/7033965161751390) and with a proposal for morphosemantic analysis of the temporal-aspectual system of the Kashubian language through Categorial Grammar, under the guidance of [Prof. Luiz Arthur Pagani, PhD.](http://lattes.cnpq.br/1041571580677752).

-I'm also a member of the [Linguistic Typology Lab](http://latip.com.br/) (LATIP), based at the [Federal University of Bahia](https://www.ufba.br/) (UFBA), collaborating with a web platform of statistical analysis of linguistic data, under the guidance of [Prof. João Paulo Lazzarini Cyrino, PhD.](http://lattes.cnpq.br/0607604801534336) In this lab, I mainly work with the data of Nakh-Daghestanian languages (namely Aghul, Tsakhur and Khwarshi).
+I'm a collaborating member of the [Linguistic Typology Lab](http://latip.com.br/) (LATIP), based at the [Federal University of Bahia](https://www.ufba.br/) (UFBA), collaborating with a web platform of statistical analysis of linguistic data, under the guidance of [Prof. João Paulo Lazzarini Cyrino, PhD.](http://lattes.cnpq.br/0607604801534336) In this lab, I mainly work with the data of Nakh-Daghestanian languages (namely Aghul, Tsakhur and Khwarshi).

+I also participate in the [Línguas em Diálogo](https://linguasemdialogo.info/) project of the [Federal University of Paraná](https://www.ufpr.br/) (UFPR), whose main purpose is to disseminate linguistic diversity through community actions and offers of free language courses in public schools.

 ----